Madaniya Member Organisations

 Syrian Center for Policy Research

-Syrian Center for Policy Research (SCPR) is an independent, non-profit think tank focused on public policy research to connect research and policymaking.
-It aims to foster participatory, evidence-based policy dialogue for sustainable, inclusive development.
-SCPR's main goal is to enable Syrians to engage in informed discussions on key public policy issues.
+SCPR is an independent, non-profit think tank that connects research and policymaking through evidence-based dialogue for sustainable development.
+Its goal is to help Syrians engage in informed discussions on public policy issues.

 -